 Section 2.
 The election of officers shall be held every other year in November.
 All members of the club in attendance, and in good standing at the November meeting shall be eligible to vote.
 The installation of officers will take place in December and the new officer’s official terms shall start on January 1 of the following year.

 Section 3.
-The office of President and Vice President will not be allowed to run for more than two consecutive terms (2 years each term) in the same office.
+The office of President and Vice President will run for 2 years each in the same office.
+These offices will be voted on every two years and may run with unlimited terms.
 The offices of Treasurer and Secretary shall be voted on every 2 years with unlimited terms.

 Section 4. -The Officers of the club shall compose the Board of Directors.